Got an application in .deb file format and wondering how to install it in Ubuntu?

 You can think of .deb files as .exe files in Windows.
 You double-click on the .exe file and it starts the installation procedure in Windows.
 Deb packages are pretty much the same.

 You can find these deb packages in the download section of a software provider’s website.
-For example, if you want to install Google Chrome on Ubuntu, you can download the Chrome deb package from its website.
+For example, to install Google Chrome on Ubuntu, you download the Chrome deb package from its website, double-click on it and it is installed.

 Installing .deb files on Ubuntu and Debian-based Linux Distributions